- 3/4 cup packed light brown sugar

 Divide the pie dough in 2, one portion slightly larger then the other.
 Roll out the larger portion on a lightly floured surface to about 11 inches in diameter.
 Transfer to an 8-inch cast iron skillet or Dutch oven, fitting the dough up the sides, leaving a slight overhang.
 Roll out the remaining dough into a large rectangle and cut into 1-inch thick strips.

-- Pour the peach mixture into the bottom dough.
+Pour the peach mixture into the bottom dough.
 Working one strip at a time, create a lattice top crust by laying the strips across the top in 1 direction, then turn and lay across in the other, interweaving the strips, if desired.
 Roll up the overhanging bottom crust over the edges and pinch to seal.
 Crimp together around the pan.
 Brush the top with the cream and lightly sprinkle with the sugar.
-Bake until the crust is golden and the juices are bubbly, about 40 minutes.

 Remove from the oven and transfer to a wire rack to cool completely before serving.

 Slice and serve with ice cream on top.